 Code

-I would define programming as the art of coding.
-And I enjoy coding and hacking in general, regardless of platform or application or language.
-In fact I would myself language-agnostic for the most part.
-Some languages, platforms and applications are more enjoyable to work on than others.
+The Art of Coding I would define programming (and software engineering) as the art of coding.
+I enjoy coding and hacking in general, regardless of platform or application or language.
+I would consider myself language-agnostic for the most part.
+However some languages, platforms and applications are far more enjoyable to work on than others.
 Some tasks take more time and effort to achieve depending on the strengths and weaknesses of the language and platform.
-Still I do have some favourites in terms of programming:
+I specialize in Android, Java (JSP/Servlet/SpringMVC) web, desktop and Linux programming.
+I am currently transitioning more and more of my Java skills, knowledge and experience into working with Python.

 Favourite Languages

 • C: Nothing feels cleaner than a nice, elegant small application written in C, in my opinion.
+Like a finely honed sword, C can be an incredible tool in an experienced programmer’s hands.
+It also has been the downfall and scourge for many a junior programmer.

 • PHP: Not the most elegant of languages, but if you need a small to medium sized web application you can’t go wrong with PHP.